yasoon13/mainboulevard/roadmap.md

 > BACK OF HOUSE is the answer.

 ## I don't have any leads
+Always find the oppotunity that could be the TURNING POINT
 ## Maybe I should write blogs
 project management vs. project success <br>
 case for reading <br>